hbctraining/Training-modules/Finding_and_summarizing_colossal_files/lessons/AWK_module.md

 ## Piping different separators

-We can do more advanced commands with our separators by piping `awk`.
+We can do more advanced commands with our separators by piping `awk` commands.
 For example, we can pull lines where coyote is the **SECOND** animal listed for Yosemite park.

 Before we do that let's take a step back.
 You may be wondering why on earth we need this kind of command.
 While something like this may not be particularly useful for Parker's data, this kind of command is key for looking at some complex NGS files!

-For example take a look at this gff file
+For example take a look at this GFF3 file

 ```
 chr3	ENSEMBL	five_prime_UTR	50252100	50252137	.	+	.
 ID=UTR5:ENST00000266027.9;Parent=ENST00000266027.9;gene_id=ENSG00000114353.17;transcript_id=ENST00000266027.9;gene_type=protein_coding;gene_name=GNAI2;transcript_type=protein_coding;transcript_name=GNAI2-201;exon_number=2;exon_id=ENSE00003567505.1;level=3;protein_id=ENSP00000266027.6;transcript_support_level=2;hgnc_id=HGNC:4385;tag=basic,CCDS;ccdsid=CCDS63644.1;havana_gene=OTTHUMG00000156940.2